-Uniforms, uniform components, weapons, or other items that bear the Nazi swastika or SS runes, whether visible or covered
+Uniforms, uniform components, weapons, or other items that bear Nazi symbols, whether visible or covered

-Listings in which images are edited or cropped to try and hide Nazi markings or insignia
+Listings in which images are edited or cropped to try and hide Nazi symbols

-Denazified items (items that originally had a swastika or SS runes that have been removed)
+Denazified items (items that originally had Nazi symbols that have been removed)

 1936 Olympic medals

-Items that were owned by or affiliated with Nazi leaders such as:
+Items that were owned by, affiliated with, or books written by Nazi leaders such as:

 Items of historical importance associated with acts of violence against public figures